atiftonat/atiftonat/README.md

 Software Developer
 ------------------

+I first discovered software development at a summer course for introductory python and web development.
+My intrigue led me to pursue a certificate IV, where that intrigue evolved into a full-blown passion.
+Most recently, I have completed a diploma of software development where I undertook a major group project for a restaurant management system.
+The development process provided me with countless invaluable skills, ranging from the nuances of peer programming to the inner workings of ASP.NET, Entity Framework, Web APIs and React.

 * 🌍  I'm based in Sydney
 * ✉️  You can contact me at [atifonat@gmail.com](mailto:atifonat@gmail.com)
 * 🚀  I'm currently working on [Restaurant Reservation System](http://github.com/Mason-D/RRS.git)